-A population pharmacokinetics analysis indicated there was no significant effect of race and gender on mepolizumab clearance.
+Population pharmacokinetics analyses indicated there was no significant effect of race and gender on mepolizumab clearance.

-A population pharmacokinetics analysis of subjects ranging in age from 12 to 82 years indicated there was no significant effect of age on mepolizumab clearance.
+Population pharmacokinetics analyses indicated there was no significant effect of age on mepolizumab clearance.

 No clinical trials have been conducted to investigate the effect of renal impairment on the pharmacokinetics of mepolizumab.
 Based on population pharmacokinetic analyses, mepolizumab clearance was comparable between subjects with creatinine clearance values between 50 and 80 mL/min and patients with normal renal function.
-There are limited data available in subjects with creatinine clearance values less than 50 mL/min; however, mepolizumab is not cleared renally.
+There are limited data available in subjects with creatinine clearance values <50 mL/min; however, mepolizumab is not cleared renally.

 No clinical trials have been conducted to investigate the effect of hepatic impairment on the pharmacokinetics of mepolizumab.
 Since mepolizumab is degraded by widely distributed proteolytic enzymes, not restricted to hepatic tissue, changes in hepatic function are unlikely to have any effect on the elimination of mepolizumab.

 No formal drug interaction studies have been conducted with NUCALA.
-In the population pharmacokinetics analyses of the phase 3 studies, there was no evidence of an effect of commonly coadministered small molecule drugs on mepolizumab exposure.
+In population pharmacokinetics analyses of Phase 3 studies, there was no evidence of an effect of commonly coadministered small molecule drugs on mepolizumab exposure.

-The asthma development program for NUCALA included 3 double-blind, randomized, placebo-controlled trials: 1 dose-ranging and exacerbation trial (Trial 1) and 2 confirmatory trials (Trials 2 and 3).
+The asthma development program for NUCALA included 3 double-blind, randomized, placebocontrolled trials: 1 dose-ranging and exacerbation trial (Trial 1, NCT #01000506) and 2 confirmatory trials (Trial 2, NCT #01691521 and Trial 3, NCT #01691508).
 Mepolizumab was administered every 4 weeks in all 3 trials as add-on to background treatment.
 All subjects continued their background asthma therapy throughout the duration of the trials.

 Dose-Ranging And Exacerbation Trial

-Trial 1 was a 52-week dose-ranging and exacerbation-reduction trial in subjects with asthma with a history of 2 or more exacerbations in the previous year despite regular use of high-dose inhaled corticosteroids plus an additional controller(s) with or without oral corticosteroids.
-Subjects enrolled in this trial were required to have at least 1 of the following 4 pre-specified criteria in the previous 12 months: blood eosinophil count greater than or equal to 300 cells/mcL, sputum eosinophil count greater than or equal to 3%, exhaled nitric oxide concentration greater than or equal to 50 ppb, or deterioration of asthma control after less than or equal to 25% reduction in regular maintenance inhaled corticosteroids/oral corticosteroids.
-Three IV doses of mepolizumab (75, 250, and 750 mg) administered once every 4 weeks were evaluated compared with placebo.
+Trial 1 was a 52-week dose-ranging and exacerbation-reduction trial in subjects with asthma with a history of 2 or more exacerbations in the previous year despite regular use of high-dose ICS plus additional controller(s) with or without OCS.
+Subjects enrolled in this trial were required to have at least 1 of the following 4 pre-specified criteria in the previous 12 months: blood eosinophil count ≥300 cells/mcL, sputum eosinophil count ≥3%, exhaled nitric oxide concentration ≥50 ppb, or deterioration of asthma control after ≤25% reduction in regular maintenance ICS/OCS.
+Three IV dosages of mepolizumab (75, 250, and 750 mg) administered once every 4 weeks were evaluated compared with placebo.
 Results from this trial and the pharmacodynamic study supported the evaluation of mepolizumab 75 mg IV and 100 mg SC in the subsequent trials [see CLINICAL PHARMACOLOGY].
 NUCALA is not indicated for IV use and should only be administered by the SC route.

 A total of 711 subjects with asthma were studied in the 2 confirmatory trials (Trials 2 and 3).
-In these 2 trials subjects were required to have blood eosinophils of greater than or equal to 150 cells/mcL at screening (within 6 weeks of dosing) or blood eosinophils of greater than or equal to 300 cells/mcL within 12 months of enrollment.
-The screening blood eosinophils of greater than or equal to 150 cells/mcL criterion was derived from exploratory analyses of data from Trial 1.
-Trial 2 was a 32-week placebo- and active-controlled trial in subjects with asthma with a history of 2 or more exacerbations in the previous year despite regular use of high-dose inhaled corticosteroids plus an additional controller(s) with or without oral corticosteroids.
-Subjects received mepolizumab 75 mg IV (n = 191), NUCALA (n = 194), or placebo (n = 191) once every 4 weeks for 32 weeks.
+In these 2 trials subjects were required to have blood eosinophils of ≥150 cells/mcL at screening (within 6 weeks of dosing) or blood eosinophils of ≥300 cells/mcL within 12 months of enrollment.
+The screening blood eosinophils of ≥150 cells/mcL criterion was derived from exploratory analyses of data from Trial 1.
+Trial 2 was a 32-week placebo- and active-controlled trial in subjects with asthma with a history of 2 or more exacerbations in the previous year despite regular use of high-dose ICS plus additional controller(s) with or without OCS.
+Subjects received mepolizumab 75 mg IV (n = 191), NUCALA 100 mg (n = 194), or placebo (n = 191) once every 4 weeks for 32 weeks.

-Trial 3 was a 24-week oral corticosteroid-reduction trial in subjects with asthma who required daily oral corticosteroids in addition to regular use of high-dose inhaled corticosteroids plus an additional controller(s) to maintain asthma control.
-Subjects in Trial 3 were not required to have a history of exacerbations in the prior year.
-Subjects received NUCALA (n = 69) or placebo (n = 66) once every 4 weeks for 24 weeks.
-The baseline mean oral corticosteroid use was similar in the 2 treatment groups: 13.2 mg in the placebo group and 12.4 mg in the group receiving NUCALA.
+Trial 3 was a 24-week OCS-reduction trial in subjects with asthma who required daily OCS in addition to regular use of high-dose ICS plus additional controller(s) to maintain asthma control.
+Subjects in Trial 3 were not required to have a history of exacerbations in the previous year.
+Subjects received NUCALA 100 mg (n = 69) or placebo (n = 66) once every 4 weeks for 24 weeks.
+The baseline mean OCS use was similar in the 2 treatment groups: 13.2 mg in the placebo group and 12.4 mg in the group receiving NUCALA 100 mg.